facet-lang/facet/docs/elaboration.md

 1. Should `id incr` elaborate to `id (incr dict)` or `id incr dict`?

 2. Do the two above potential elaborations of `id incr` differ observationally?

+3. What should the strategy be for applying these?
+Can we do it in `check`, or at least `checkExpr`?